davidagnome/grav_personal/README.md

-# Dsa Theme
+# Personal Grav Theme

-The **Dsa** Theme is for [Grav CMS](http://github.com/getgrav/grav).
+The **Personal Grav** Theme is for [Grav CMS](http://github.com/getgrav/grav).
 This README.md file should be modified to describe the features, installation, configuration, and general usage of this theme.

 ## Description

-Standard DSA theme
+Used for my personal site